APOYS/mepigram_released/README.md

 ## Other tools

 #### Motif scanning:
 To identify locations of matches using your motifs, you can use the motif scanning tool.
 The motif-scanning program is written in julia so it's necessary to have the Julia language installed.
+The program takes a FASTA file, a motif PWM file, and a background file that states background base composition.
+Although the background is optional, it is recommended that you use the appropriate background as the program will assume equal nucleotide distribution if the background is not provided.

-`python motifscannerA.py [options] -f fastafile -m motiffile -o output_file`
+`python motifscannerA.py [options] -f fastafile -m motiffile -o output_file -b backgroundBaseComposition`

 *Note: The motifscannerA.py file should be executed in the main mEpigram directory